Star Fox Adventures: Amethyst Edition

 Play as Krystal

-This patch replaces Fox with Krystal in most scenes.
+This patch lets you swap between Fox and Krystal at any time.
 Since this is only a visual/voice change, it can be awkward at times.

 - Krystal is slightly taller than Fox, so her animations don't line up perfectly.
 For example, when Fox would stick the staff into a hole, Krystal will stick it a few inches above; when the camera zooms in on Fox's face, it may end up focused on Krystal's neck instead.